 A copy of the report in its entirety is available from the school office upon request.
+For NACCAS purposes of annual reporting, the cohort New Dimensions School of Hair Design must use is 01-01/12-31.

 DRUG ABUSE INFORMATION